 Robert Morris University

-This Chicago university recognizes the vast American video game culture and is the first school ever to offer an athletic based scholarship for players of the multiplayer online battle arena, League of Legends (specifically referred to as an “e-sport”).
-The concept was devised and implemented by associate athletic director, Kurt Melcher, at Robert Morris, a video game fan himself, who recognized the need for an outlet through which students could exercise their love of strategy based, multiplayer video games.
-Fully endorsed by the university president and administration, this scholarship identifies the fast growing popularity of gaming, and the social atmosphere it has created for its players online to connect with one another, build relationships, and share ideas and strategies.
+This Chicago university recognizes the vast American video game culture and is the first school ever to offer an athletic-based scholarship for players of the multiplayer online battle arena, League of Legends (specifically referred to as an “e-sport”).
+The concept was devised and implemented by the associate athletic director, Kurt Melcher, at Robert Morris, a video game fan himself, who recognized the need for an outlet through which students could exercise their love of strategy-based, multiplayer video games.
+Fully endorsed by the university president and administration, this scholarship identifies the fast-growing popularity of gaming, and the social atmosphere it has created for its players online to connect with one another, build relationships, and share ideas and strategies.
 The school provides competitive opportunities for players to challenge each other and build rapport as an official League of Legends school team.

 University of Alaska Fairbanks

 For those with a drive for icy adventures and scaling snowy mountain peaks, the University of Alaska Fairbanks’ department of recreation, adventure, and wellness will satisfy anyone’s love for cold sports.
 The department offers credits in mountaineering, wilderness leadership, and ice climbing.
 Hiking, camping, and climbing trips are regularly scheduled throughout the year and gear is available for rent, giving beginner and experienced outdoorsmen the chance to develop the necessary survival skills and techniques for executing a treacherously chilly adventure.
 The campus has over 1,000 skiable acres, as well as areas to snowboard and is, of course, surrounded by massive expanses of Alaskan mountain ranges.
 Natural and marine science majors have particularly applicable opportunities to enhance their outdoor skills in tandem with their study of the earth.